 |Special Agreement||Any other method agreed to by the parent and Superintendent, such as: correspondence school records, special testing, etc.||Pros: Tailored to student.
 Cons: May be difficult to convince Superintendent to accept alternative.||Depends on arrangements made.|

 When to file

 Florida homeschoolers must file an evaluation annually.
 It is due on the anniversary of the date of your Notice of Intent.
 So if you filed your Notice of Intent on October 10, your evaluation is due by the following October 10 (and on each anniversary thereafter).
 Some districts may send you a letter or form indicating that you must submit your evaluation by a prescribed date, but this is not supported by statute.

 Regardless which evaluation option you choose, it is recommended that you submit an evaluation letter to the School District rather than actual test scores or evaluation details.
 Your evaluator’s letter should be brief and to the point.
 It should include the same identifying information provided in your notice of intent, along with a statement that your child is performing at a level commensurate with ability.
 The letter must be signed by either a certified teacher or a licensed psychologist.
-You do not need to submit a copy of the evaluator’s certificate or the psychologist’s license.
 Sample homeschooling forms are provided for your convenience.